cathalmccabe/PYNQ_tutorials/dma/dma_tutorial_part1.md

 * Click **OK** to accept the changes

-The Block Design shoudl now look like this:
+The Block Design should now look like this:

 ![](./images/bd_axis_unconnected.png)